Contemplative Sustainable Futures

 The Swedish Research Council Formas & the Sustainable Urban Transformation Project (prolongation 2016-2019).

-New publication: Wamsler C., Brossmann J., Hendersson H., Kristjansdottir R., McDonald C., Scarampi P. (2017) Mindfulness in sustainability science, practice and teaching.
-Sustainability Science.
+- New academic publication: Wamsler C., Brossmann J., Hendersson H., Kristjansdottir R., McDonald C., Scarampi P. (2017) Mindfulness in sustainability science, practice and teaching.
+Sustainability Science 13(1):143-162.
 Open access.

 - New popular science article titled "What is the link between sustainability and mindfulness?", published in Lund University Research Magazine Click here (for English version) or here (for Swedish version).

 - New article in The Conversation titled "How mindfulness can help the shift towards a more sustainable society".

 - New blog - Disaster Risk Reduction Voices by UNISDR and ProventionWeb: "How mindfulness can help the shift towards a more sustainable society" (re-published Conversation article by the United Nations Office for Disaster Risk Reduction UNISDR).

 - First mindfulness-sustainability framework: First framework for analysing the mindfulness-sustainability nexus.
 Click here.

 - Learning lab: During 2015-2016 an experimental learning lab on mindfulness in sustainability science, practice and education was integrated into two Master’s level courses.
 The lab was developed and conducted in cooperation with the Student Health Centre and five LUMES students.
 See related information also here.